 AUSTIN — When head coach Shaka Smart left Virginia Commonwealth University for Texas in April 2015, UT had the option of either scheduling a home-and-home with the Rams or buying out the contest as part of compensation for signing Smart.
-Rather than throw money at Richmond, Virginia, the Longhorns are sending its team into the Siegel Center for Smart’s first trip back to VCU as head coach of Texas and for the first road test this year.
+Rather than send a bunch of money to Richmond, Virginia, the Longhorns are instead traveling to the Siegel Center the season’s first road trip and for Smart’s first trip back to VCU.

-Smart compiled 163 wins in six seasons in Richmond, including a Final Four appearance in 2011 thanks to the tough ‘Havoc’ defense that he has become well-known for.
-With him in Richmond were assistant coach Mike Morrell and special assistant Denny Kuiper.
+Smart compiled 163 wins in six seasons in Richmond, including a Final Four appearance in 2011 thanks to the tough ‘Havoc’ defense that he became synonymous with.
+Others on staff in Richmond were assistant coach Mike Morrell and special assistant Denny Kuiper.

 “If you take out even the fact that some of us coached there, not just me but a lot of other guys on the staff, even if we hadn’t, this would be an exciting place to go play because they’ve sold out over 100 straight games,” Smart said.
 “There’s an unbelievable passion and excitement there for basketball.
 There’s been great success there for the past 15 years plus in basketball, so I’m excited for our guys to experience that.”